AnonymousPaperIJCAI2026/A2Z/README.md

 <a id="gh-2-stage-wise-zero-shot-probe-matrix"></a>

 ## GH-2.
-Stage-wise Zero-shot Probe Matrix
+Stage-wise Zero-shot Probes and Forgetting Diagnostic

 **Reviewer concern addressed:**
-What is the performance after using source dataset I, and how does it change after adding source dataset M?
+What is the performance after using source set (I), and how does it change after adding source set (M)?
+Is there evidence of forgetting in current ZSIAD baselines such as AF-CLIP?

+We provide two complementary analyses.
+Table GH-2a follows the reviewer-suggested (I) vs. (I+M) protocol to verify whether directly expanding auxiliary training sources causes forgetting in current ZSIAD methods.
+Tables GH-2b and GH-2c report A2T stage-wise zero-shot probes: after each auxiliary update, we evaluate the newly paired held-out target and the average change on previously evaluated targets.

-At each step, the model is trained only on the newly arriving auxiliary source.
-All listed target domains are held out and used only for evaluation.
-In the probe matrix, `Avg. old-target Δ` reports the average performance change on previously evaluated target domains, compared with their performance when they first appeared.
+For Tables GH-2b and GH-2c, at each step, the model is trained only on the newly arriving auxiliary source.
+All target domains are strictly held out and used only for evaluation.

 `N/A` indicates that the corresponding metric is not applicable, e.g., image-level metrics for medical segmentation datasets with only anomalous test images, or old-target change at the first step.

 ### Table GH-2a.
-Baseline for Verifying Catastrophic Forgetting in ZSIAD
+AF-CLIP baseline for verifying catastrophic forgetting under the \(I\) vs. \(I+M\) protocol
 | Metric | Test set(J/N) | I: MVTec only | I+M: MVTec+MPDD+DTD+ClinicDB+ISIC+BrainMRI | Δ |
 |---|---|---:|---:|---:|
 | Image AUROC / AP | VisA | 88.5 / 90.0 | 87.4 / 89.0 | -1.1 / -1.0 |